UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 ### Extract all `.zip` files

+**Note**: the extraction code below only has to happen once, and for any runs from Catalyst I will aim to do this soon after the runs are transferred, hence you can skip this section.

 Firstly, from the login node, log in to one of the scientific processing nodes e.g.

 ```
 ssh USERNAME@sci1.jasmin.ac.uk